MKLab-ITI/JGNN/tutorials/Debugging.md

 To do this, we continue reading and see the message `During the forward pass of class mklab.JGNN.nn.operations.MatMul: _tmp4 = null`.
-This tells us that the problem occurs when trying to calculate *_tmp4* which currently is currently assigned a *null* tensor as value (this is pretty normal, as the forward pass has not yet already concluded for that variable to assume a value).
+This tells us that the problem occurs when trying to calculate *_tmp4* which is currently assigned a *null* tensor as value (this is pretty normal, as the forward pass has not yet already concluded for that variable to assume a value).
 Some more information is there to see what the operation's inputs are like - in this case they coincide with the multiplication's inputs, but this will not always be the case.